 Dan McCarthy, of Great Leadership shares his recent post 10 Succession Planning Best Practices.
 For a practical guide to implementing leadership development and succession planning programs check out his ebook as well.

-Blair Glaser of Blair Glaser wins the award for best title, Three and a half Words That Will Make You an Exceptional Lover and Leader.
+Blair Glaser of Blair Glaser wins the award for best title, Three & A Half Words That Will Make You An Exceptional Lover & Leader.

-Joy and Tom Guthrie of Vizwerx Group, LLC share their art, Shopping for Leadership Development (right)
+Joy and Tom Guthrie of Vizwerx Group, LLC share their art, Shopping for Leadership Development.

 New to the Frontline Festival